 - What to expect during postpartum recovery

 - Give yourself a hug: the debate on splinting (and benefits even if you don’t have a diastasis)

 More on diastasis and tummy fitness from Bethany (all the links she mentioned*):

 *Some of these links are affiliate links, which means that if you click through and buy, you’ll not just be supporting your tummy, but also helping me to keep doing this podcast thing.
 You can also just click through and read: either way you’ll get valuable info!)

 More on diastasis from other sources and systems*:

-- Why do abdominal muscles sometimes separate during pregnancy?, from the Mayo Clinic
+- Why do abdominal muscles sometimes separate during pregnancy?
+Mayo Clinic

-- The Tummy Team – Kelly Dean’scompany that Bethany refers to.
-Great resource for diastasis recovery.
+- The Tummy Team – Kelly Dean’s company, which Bethany refers to (a great resource for diastasis recovery)

 Bethany’s been into fitness practically her whole life.
 At just 18 years of age, she became certified through the Aerobics and Fitness Association of America (AFAA) and has maintained that certification with a wide variety of courses and workshops and personal research for 16 years.
 Bethany also holds a bachelor’s degree from Oregon State University in Exercise and Sport Science with her option in Fitness Program Management.